Bearer/bearer-action/README.md

             const passed = `${{ steps.report.outputs.exit_code }}` == "0";
             if(!passed){ core.setFailed(report); }
 ```
-you can see this workflow in action on our [demo repo](https://github.com/Bearer/bear-publishing/actions/workflows/curio.yml)
+you can see this workflow in action on our [demo repo](https://github.com/Bearer/bear-publishing/actions/workflows/bearer.yml)

 ## Inputs

 ### `config-file`

-**Optional** Curio configuration file path
+**Optional** configuration file path

 ### `only-rule`